aspnet/SignalR/specs/TransportProtocols.md

 1. Duplex - Able to send messages from Server to Client and from Client to Server
 1. Frame-based - Messages have fixed length (as opposed to streaming, where data is just pushed throughout the connection)
-1. Frame Metadata - Able to encode two pieces of Frame Metadata
+1. Frame Metadata - Able to encode one piece of Frame Metadata
     * `Type` - Either `Binary` or `Text`.
-    * `EndOfMessage` - Boolean indicating if this frame represents the final frame of a complete message.
+1. Able to handle partial messages from the Server application (i.e. where `EndOfMessage` is `false`).
+The transport can opt to implement this by buffering, since only WebSockets natively supports this functionality.
 1. Binary-safe - Able to transmit arbitrary binary data, regardless of content
 1. Text-safe - Able to transmit arbitrary text data, preserving the content.
 Line-endings must be preserved **but may be converted to a different format**.
 For example `\r\n` may be converted to `\n`.
-This is due to quirks in some transports (Server Sent Events)
+This is due to quirks in some transports (Server Sent Events).
+If the exact line-ending needs to be preserved, the data should be sent as a `Binary` message.

+Multi-frame messages (where a message is split into multiple frames) may not overlap and all frames **must** have the same `Type` value (`Text` or `Binary`).
+It is an error to change the `Type` flag mid-message and the endpoint may terminate the connection if that occurs.

 The only transport which fully implements the duplex requirement is WebSockets, the others are "half-transports" which implement one end of the duplex connection.
 They are used in combination to achieve a duplex connection.